HazyResearch/legalbench/tasks/contract_qa/README.md

 ## Task Construction

-This task was constructed by manual annotating a sample of contracts.
+The data was manually extracted from a set of sample agreements collected from public sources and represents a variety of contracts, primarily:

+- Vendor or Partner Data Protection Agreements (DPA)
+- Master Services Agreements (MSA)
+- Licensing Terms
+- BIPA consents